FAQ and Checklist for New Math Majors

 If you would like to come to Springfield for graduation, let us know early.
 A few online students do this, and we would like to meet you.
 If we know early enough how many are coming, maybe we can set aside a time for all of us to get together.
 There is also usually an online students’ graduation brunch the morning of graduation, for those who were in online degree programs across the university.

-The online coordinator advises most new students through the first couple of semesters.
-The graduation application at the end of your studies must be signed between you and a faculty advisor.
+The online coordinator advises most new students.
+The graduation application at the end of your studies must be signed between you and a department advisor.
 This FAQ page is also an advisement aid to help you get started, but you should also be aware of and in compliance with the official version of program entrance and graduation requirements for your particular cohort (the first semester you were accepted as a student, registered for and completed a course), which is accessible in the online catalog.

 There is an individualized electronic record for each student of all degree requirements, called the Degree Audit.
 Instructions and the login link are on the registration page.
 Your advisor will probably be looking at this report, and you should too, to help understand what you still need to take.